voidmous/PUF/README.md

 ## FAQ

-* How to decide which key to bind?
+### How to decide which key to bind?

+Bad news is, AuotItV3 is not as powerful as AHKv2 when it comes to key binding.
-At first, there are [limitations](https://www.autoitscript.com/autoit3/docs/functions/HotKeySet.htm) of key binding with `HotKeySet()`:
+At first, there are official [limitations](https://www.autoitscript.com/autoit3/docs/functions/HotKeySet.htm) of key binding with `HotKeySet()`:

 <table>
   <tr>